Force over Distance: Chapter 39

 “Yes sir,” Greer said, grudgingly.

-“It must’ve worked,” James said quietly.
+“It must’ve worked,” James offered.
 “The changes they made?
 Because—look at everything he can do now.”

 “But why didn’t he just sit in the chair when we found it?”
 James asked.
 “Why’d he let Franklin do it, if he was the one who was supposed to unlock it from the beginning?”

-“Yeah,” Young said.
-“He tried like hell to avoid the chair, and I still don’t understand why.
+“Yeah,” Young said, “he tried like hell to avoid the chair.
+Probably he had a sense of what was coming.
 Every time he interfaced with the thing he built a software buffer to isolate his mind.”

 “Until the Nakai boarded the ship, and he didn’t have the time,” TJ said.